Code-Institute-Submissions/ainchu18-monetary_JuneResub/README.md

 ---
 ## Credits<a name=credits></a>

-* Making this app was inspired by me not able to budget and keep track of my money properly.
+Making this app was inspired by me not able to budget and keep track of my money properly and I want to help others too who have problems with same.

 ### Code

 * The codes were based and modified from youtube tutorials and stackoverflow as well as the dashboard template from bootstrap.
 * Django documentations
 * Chart JS documentations
 * Bootsrap5 Examples

 ### Overall UI

-* This was inspired by the dashboard template in bootstrap with some modifications.
+* This was inspired by the dashboard template in bootstrap with modifications.

 ---
 ## Acknoledgements<a name=acknowledgement></a>

 ### I would like to take this opportunity to thank:

 * Code institute for the tutorial on how python-django works.
 * Google
 * Youtube